A topic from the subject of Safety Protocols in Chemistry.

 2. Work in a fume hood to ensure proper ventilation.

-3. Measure 50 mL of HCl solution into the Erlenmeyer flask.
+3. Using a pipette, accurately measure 25.0 mL of the HCl solution into the Erlenmeyer flask.

-5. Using a burette, slowly add NaOH solution to the Erlenmeyer flask while swirling constantly.
+6. Slowly add NaOH solution from the burette to the Erlenmeyer flask while swirling constantly.

-6. Monitor the color change of the indicator.
-The solution will turn pink when the endpoint of the titration is reached.
+7. Monitor the color change of the indicator.
+The solution will turn a persistent faint pink when the endpoint of the titration is reached.

-• Wearing appropriate PPE helps protect against splashes and spills.
+• Wearing appropriate PPE helps protect against splashes and spills of corrosive chemicals.

-• Working in a fume hood prevents exposure to hazardous fumes.
+• Working in a fume hood prevents inhalation of hazardous fumes.

 Significance:

-This experiment demonstrates advanced techniques for safely handling hazardous chemicals, including the use of PPE, fume hoods, and proper titration techniques.
+This experiment demonstrates advanced techniques for safely handling hazardous chemicals, including the use of PPE, fume hoods, proper titration techniques, and safe chemical disposal.
 By following these procedures, researchers and laboratory personnel can minimize risks associated with hazardous chemical handling and ensure laboratory safety.

 Share on: